GuidesWikiHow To Choose The Right Graphics Card For Your PC

 A power supply should also be capable enough to handle sudden spikes in voltages without running into any major issues or, even worse, a complete shutdown of the entire system.
 This, combined with the risk that comes with lower-end power supplies, makes it important to prioritize the efficiency of your PSU before finalizing your decision.

 Power supplies come with different efficiency ratings[14], with 80 Plus Titanium being the highest rated.
-Of course, that is also going to depend on your budget; however, cheating out on a PSU is never recommended.
+Of course, that will also depend on your budget; however, cheating out on a PSU is never recommended.

 Best Graphics Card For 1080p Resolution